dis-orientation/xyz/dogs.md

 ---
-title: XYZ Disorientation Guides
+title: XYZ Dis-orientation Guides
 layout: default
 ---

 ## DOGs

-This would be a list containing links to previous disorientation guides:
+This would be a list containing links to previous dis-orientation guides:

 ### 2013

-- Disorientation guide
+- Dis-orientation guide

 ### 2012

-- Disorientation guide
+- Dis-orientation guide

 ### 2011

-- Disorientation guide
+- Dis-orientation guide